License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 A modernised reading of the text

-In the beautiful Gothic church of St Lawrence in Nuremberg, amidst the slender pillars supporting the pointed vaults, there are two masterpieces by two great masters that have bequeathed their immortal fame to posterity forever.
-These are the Kraft tabernacle, known among Germans as the Saramentshauschen, and the great and elaborate rosary, carved by Stwosz and depicting the Angelic Salutation and the Annunciation.
+In the beautiful Gothic church of St Lawrence in Nuremberg, amidst the slender pillars supporting the pointed vaults, there are two masterpieces by two great masters that have passed on their immortal fame to posterity forever.
+These are Kraft's tabernacle, known among Germans as Saramentshauschen, and the great and elaborate rosary, carved by Stwosz and depicting the Angelic Salutation and the Annunciation.

 This sculptural work by Veit Stoss, placed in front of the great altar in the same church, is also a masterpiece without any doubt.
 The circle itself contains two figures, life-size, surrounded by a wreath of golden roses, between and above which are seven medallions, depicting the seven consolations of the Virgin Mary.
 The characteristic feature of this masterly work is its strange, noble simplicity, alongside great solemnity.
 In particular, the drapery of the dress, the arrangement of the hands, the posture and the angelic facial expressions exude such a perfect panache of fantasy.
 The sculptures in the medallions also display the same noble solemnity.
 The roses in the wreath testify to the very fine workmanship which is so characteristic of our Cracovian-Nuremberg master.